D‑Ribose Gummies: Manufacturing Realities You Need to Know

 Controls that prevent “sticky lot” headaches

 A strong in-process habit is to measure aw at deposit and again at end-of-cure.
-Those two numbers will predict downstream behavior better than most end-product checks.
+Those two numbers predict downstream behavior better than most end-product checks.

 Acid Systems: When pH Looks Fine but Set Still Misbehaves